GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/index.rst

 1. **START**

    a. **Welcome** - Shows links to help documentation, and a list of
-      recently opened traces.
+      recently opened scenes.

-   b. **Recent traces** - Displays a list of the recently opened
+   b. **Recent scenes** - Displays a list of the recently opened
-      traces.
+      scenes.

    c. **About** - Shows build information about RRA and useful links.

 2. **OVERVIEW**

-   a. **Summary** - Gives an overview of the trace, showing the number
+   a. **Summary** - Gives an overview of the scene, showing the number
       of acceleration structures, the resources they use and their memory usage.

    b. **Device configuration** - Provides details of the GPU used to
-      record the trace.
+      record the scene.

 3. **TLAS**